 If you’re scrolling through home listings and dreaming of a place to call your own, you probably know that mortgage lenders traditionally have wanted to see borrowers put down 20% of a home’s purchase price.
 But what are the benefits and challenges of a down payment that’s less than 20%?
 And can you purchase a home with a lot less money down (even nothing) in today’s economy?

-Let’s look at these questions and more to help you qualify for a home loan, and ultimately turn your dream house into a reality.
+Learn the answers to these questions and more here.
+This insight could help you qualify for a mortgage, and ultimately turn your dream house into a reality.

-The question of how much to put down on a house is really a subset of a bigger homebuying question: whether the house you want is within your budget.
+The question of how much should you put down on a house is really a subset of a bigger home-buying question: how much house can you afford?

 So, if your household income is $150,000, the maximum purchase price, using this formula, would be $375,000.
-Note that this isn’t a formula used by a lender; it’s a general rule of thumb that people use.
+Note that this isn’t a formula used by a lender; it’s a general rule of thumb.

 So, using the figure of $150,000, that would equal a maximum housing expense of $3,500 per month ($150,000/12 x 28%).